-It’s an ironic way of saying no to fast food.
-Slow Food means living an unhurried life, beginning at the table.
+It’s a way of saying no to the rise of fast food and fast life.
+Slow Food means living an unhurried life, taking time to enjoy simple pleasures, starting at the table.

 Why the snail symbol?

-The snail was chosen because it moves slowly and calmly eats its way through life.
-It also happens to be a culinary specialty in the area around the northern Italian city of Bra, where the Slow Food movement was born.
+The snail was chosen because it moves slowly, calmly eating its way through life.
+It also happens to be a culinary specialty in the area around the northern Italian town of Bra, where the Slow Food movement was born.

-Bra is the hometown of founder Carlo Petrini and is located in an area famous for its wines, white truffles, cheese and beef.
-Dining has traditionally been way of socializing all over Italy.
-This town proved to be the perfect incubator for the Slow Food movement.
+Bra is the hometown of Slow Food founder Carlo Petrini.
+Located in a region famous for its wines, white truffles, cheese and beef; it proved to be the perfect incubator for the Slow Food movement.

 Does Slow Food mean organic?

-What is Slow Food’s position on genetically modified organisms?
+What is Slow Food’s position on genetically modified organisms (GMOs)?

-While obviously not opposed to research by universities and public bodies, Slow Food is against the commercial planting of genetically modified crops.
+Slow Food is against the commercial planting of genetically modified (GM) crops and promotes GM-free food and animal feed.
 We are capable of transplanting a gene from one species to another, but we are not yet capable of predicting or containing the results, which could create a threat to our natural and agricultural biodiversity.
-Another problem with GM crop cultivation is its tendency to take the choice of what crops to grow out of farmers’ hands.
-When pollen from GM fields drifts miles down the road to pollinate conventional or organic fields, farmers unwittingly put labor and capital into harvesting crops they did not plant.
+GM crop cultivation tends to take the choice of what crops to grow out of farmers’ hands.
 Slow Food believes that all products containing genetically engineered ingredients should be accurately labeled to allow consumers to make educated buying decisions.
-Read more about Slow Food's campaign here.
+Read more about why we are against GMOs.

 What is Slow Food’s position on meat consumption?

-Can anyone nominate a product for the Ark of Taste or are specific skills required?
+Who can nominate a product for the Ark of Taste?

-Anyone can nominate a product.
-The goal of the Ark is to create a vast catalogue with contributions from many people to represent the planet’s edible diversity at risk of being lost.
+Anyone!
+The goal of the Ark of Taste is to create a vast catalog with contributions from many people to represent the planet’s edible diversity at risk of being lost.
 You do not need to be an expert, have particular skills or even be a Slow Food member.
-The only prerequisite is your interest in the product and commitment to do a little research.
-You many nominate a product from your own area, but also from other communities or towns; for example, a cheese, fruit variety or marmalade discovered during a trip or holiday.
-It is in our interest as citizens to protect food biodiversity, and this is the reason the Ark is designed to be open and accessible.
+The only prerequisite is an interest in the product and commitment to do a little research.
+You many nominate a product from your own area, but also from other communities or towns, for example a cheese, fruit variety or jam discovered during a trip or holiday.
 All nominations will be assessed by the Ark Commission to gauge their suitability for inclusion.
-Find out more about nominating a product here.
+Find out more about nominating a product.

 How is Slow Food financed?

 The international association receives most of its funding from membership fees and contributions from sponsors.
-Contributions from the Salone del Gusto and other international events provide funds, and revenue from merchandise and book sales also contribute to Slow Food’s financing.
-The seven Slow Food national associations receive membership fees, as well as additional funds from other sources, such as sponsors and institutions.
-Slow Food Italy, the oldest national association, boasts the most developed forms of fundraising, including the for-profit publishing house Slow Food Editore.
-Another Slow Food Italy for-profit branch is Slow Food Promozione, which organizes major events, sells advertising space in its publications and sources sponsors that comply with the Slow Food philosophy.
+The Slow Food national associations receive membership fees, as well as additional funds from other sources, such as sponsors and institutions.
+Slow Food Italy, the oldest national association, boasts the most developed forms of fundraising, including the for-profit publishing house Slow Food Editore and Slow Food Promozione, which organizes major events such as Salone del Gusto, sells advertising space in its publications and sources sponsors that comply with the Slow Food philosophy.
 In accordance with the statute, Slow Food Editore and Slow Food Promozione reinvest all income into the organization.

 Does Slow Food have fundraising guidelines?

 Yes.
-Slow Food follows fundraising guidelines designed to create long-term partnerships with donors and sponsors, based on mutual understanding and shared philosophy.
-Donors and sponsors cannot conduct activities that conflict with the movement’s philosophy, and Slow Food conserves total autonomy over its own choices and activities.
-The complete fundraising guidelines can be downloaded here.
+Slow Food follows fundraising guidelines designed to create long-term partnerships with donors and sponsors, based on mutual understanding and shared philosophies.
+Donors and sponsors cannot conduct activities that conflict with the movement’s philosophy, and Slow Food reserves total autonomy over its own choices and activities.
+Download the complete fundraising guidelines.

 Where does my membership fee go?

-The membership fees are divided between the convivia and the various offices of Slow Food’s international headquarters, which provide membership benefits.
+The membership fees are divided between the local convivia and Slow Food’s international headquarters.
 On a local level, they are used to plan convivium activities.
 Internationally, they are used to fund projects for biodiversity.
 Once a national association is established, the membership fee goes to support it, while the national association, in turn, supports Slow Food International.

 Can I use the Slow Food logo for my products or restaurant?

-No, the Slow Food logo is a registered trademark and can be used only in connection with Slow Food’s national, international and convivium events.
-Guidelines for the use of the Slow Food logo can be downloaded here.
+No. The Slow Food logo is a registered trademark and can be used only in connection with Slow Food’s international, national and local convivia events.
+Download guidelines for use of the Slow Food logo.